chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

 {{< note >}}

 - The migration procedure is tested on Chef Server versions 14+ and 15+.
-- The migration procedure is tested and is possible on the Chef Backend version above 3.1.1.
-- The migration procedure is tested and is possible on the Chef Backend version above 3.1.1.
+- The migration procedure is tested and is possible on the Chef Backend version above 2.1.0.

 {{< /note >}}

 ## Prerequisites

-Check the [Prerequisites](/automate/ha_aws_deployment_prerequisites/#migration) page before migrating.
+Check the [AWS Deployment Prerequisites](/automate/ha_aws_deployment_prerequisites/#migration) and [On-premises deployment Prerequisites](/automate/ha_on_premises_deployment_prerequisites/#migration)page before migrating.

 ## Backup the Existing Chef Infra Server or Chef Backend Data

-1. Execute the below command to install Habitat:
 1. Execute the below command to install Habitat:

     ```cmd
         curl https://raw.githubusercontent.com/habitat-sh/habitat/master/components/hab/install.sh \ | sudo bash